briannjuma/hero-squad/README.md

 ## Other usage/Live link
 https://herosquadjuma.herokuapp.com/

-## BUG
-Maven could not deploy to heroku.

 ## Built with
  Spark Framework - A micro framework for creating web applications in java.
  Java - programming language.